woshiJay/angular-form-app/README.md

 # Introduction Forms Project

 This project is a simple web application that allows users to submit, edit, and delete their introductions, which includes their name, age, hobby, and favorite food.
-The frontend is built using Angular, while the backend is built using Node.js and Express.js.
+The frontend is built using Angular, while the backend is built using Node.js and Express.js. ; REST APIs tested with Postman.

 ## Prerequisites